By a factor of 10, the most common question I get asked is, “What do you think of [insert PR software platform here]?”

 But for 15 years I stayed agnostic on this question for two reasons:

-But starting a couple years ago, I reversed course and began recommending Muck Rack without reservation.
+But starting a few years ago, I reversed course and began recommending Muck Rack without reservation.
 This post is an attempt to answer the second-most common question I am now asked: “Why do you choose Muck Rack?”

 Full disclosure: Because I grew so impressed with the Muck Rack product and the rave reviews my followers and clients give it (more on that below), I reached out to the team at Muck Rack and started asking a bunch of questions.
 The more I learned, the more I liked Muck Rack.
-So, I approached Muck Rack (not the other way around), and that led to us working together on the only free media relations certification out there (5,000 graduates and counting), as well as frequent webinars and white papers.
-However, I was not compensated for this posting and I do not receive compensation when readers (or anybody) signs up with Muck Rack.
+So, I approached Muck Rack (not the other way around), and that led to us working together on the only free media relations certification out there (10,000 graduates and counting), as well as frequent webinars and white papers.
+However, I was not compensated for this posting and I do not receive compensation when anyone signs up with Muck Rack.

 My goal is that when you finish reading this post, you’ll know whether you should include a demo of Muck Rack as part of your research into which PR platform to use.